SFDO-Tooling/CumulusCI/docs/github_actions.rst

 You should be able to watch the status of this workflow in the repository's Actions tab:

 .. image:: images/github_workflow.png
-   :alt: Screenshot showing a running Github Action workflow
+   :alt: Screenshot showing a running GitHub Action workflow

 If you open a pull request for a branch that includes the workflow, you will find a section at the bottom of the pull request that shows the results of the checks that were performed by the workflow: